Origins of the Anglican Military Ordinariate

-Bishop Wells (ACC) and Bishop Nelligan (RC) were asked by the Canadian Government on the 1st of October 1939 to develop a Roman Catholic and Protestant Chaplain Service to the Canadian Forces.
-Over the course of time many Chaplains have served their God and his people with distinction.
-In today’s Chaplaincy we find ourselves ministering in a totally ecumenical environment that represents the faith groups of the world.
-The Chaplaincy is the only Branch with the mandate to provide both spiritual and pastoral care to all service members and their families.
+Bishop Wells (Anglican) and Bishop Nelligan (Roman Catholic) were asked by the Canadian Government on the 1st of October 1939 to develop a Roman Catholic and Protestant Chaplain Service to the Canadian Armed Forces.
+Over the course of time many chaplains have served God and God’s people with distinction.
+In today’s Royal Canadian Chaplain Service, chaplains find themselves ministering in a totally interfaith and ecumenical environment that represents the faith groups of the world.
+The Royal Canadian Chaplain Service is the only Branch of the Canadian Armed Forces with the mandate to provide both spiritual and pastoral care to all service members and their families.

-House of Bishops’ Statement on Chaplains to the Canadian Forces
+House of Bishops’ Statement on Chaplains to the Canadian Armed Forces

 Statement of Policy

 In the light of the development of this area of the Church’s work over the years, the following statement of policy is submitted for the consideration of the House:

 - A priest going into full-time ministry in the Canadian Armed Forces Chaplain Branch shall be recognized as serving in a special and in some ways unique area of ministry and administration.